faiz897/Real-Time-Object-Detection-Over-Socket/README.md

-# Real-Time-Detection-Over-Socket
+# Real-Time-Object-Detection-Over-Socket

 Real time object detection with pytorch over sockets.
-A client socket send the real time video and server socket receive the real time video and detect the objects in the sended video.
+A client socket send the real time video and server socket receive the real time video and detect the objects in the video.

 ## Requirements
 It requires python==3.8.
 If you want to run this code on your computer then you may install some dependent libraries following below:<br>